-11.2 Examples

-11.2.1 Policies and procedures
+11.2 Examples of Policies and Procedures

-Library cards
+11.2.1 Library cards

-That libraries have created policies related to computer use and library cards highlights the fact libraries are aware they are serving unstably housed library users and are addressing this situation in a range of ways.
+That libraries have created address-specific policies related to computer use and library cards highlights the fact libraries are aware they are serving unstably housed library users and are addressing this situation in a range of ways.
 While many of the libraries surveyed required a permanent address to obtain a library card, there are some that strive to accommodate these library users within the parameters of their library and community support, including being flexible in obtaining a library card/computer use.
+Examples:

-- Must have proof of i.d. but without membership can still access collections onsite and use computers for 40 minutes.
-Can't check out items, use e-resources or book meeting room (South Brisbane State Library of Queensland, Australia). - Library users can get library card with shelter address; if they participate in library programs, they can get a free card for 3 months (Bibliotheek Kennemerwaard, Alkmaar, The Netherlands). - All library users who have certificate of unemployment or other evidence have subscription free for 1 year (Ljubljana City Library, Slovenia). - Library has a "Computer Card" for people experiencing homelessness that allows access to public computers and checkout of 2 books at a time without ID or permanent address (Forsyth County Public Library, Winston-Salem, NC, USA). - Library card registration drives at family shelters eliminates barriers to getting card (Queens Library, Jamaica, NY, USA).
+- Must have proof of I.D. but without membership can still access collections onsite and use computers for 40 minutes.
+Can't check out items, use e-resources or book meeting room (South Brisbane State Library of Queensland, Australia) - Library users can get library card with shelter address; if they participate in library programs, they can get a free card for 3 months (Bibliotheek Kennemerwaard, Alkmaar, The Netherlands) - All library users who have certificate of unemployment or other evidence have subscription free for 1 year (Ljubljana City Library, Slovenia)

+- Library has a "Computer Card" for people experiencing homelessness that allows access to public computers and checkout of 2 books at a time without ID or permanent address (Forsyth County Public Library, Winston-Salem, NC, USA) - Library card registration drives at family shelters eliminates barriers to getting card (Queens Library, Jamaica, NY, USA)

-Public conduct policies
+11.2.2 Public conduct policies

 The libraries surveyed had a range of public conduct policies.
-Many of them were related to behavior, odor and baggage/large bags of personal possessions.
+Many of them were related to behaviour, odour and baggage/large bags of personal possessions.
 The following are examples of these public conduct policies.